calleja09/django/README.md

 # DJANGO 101 PROJECT
-This is a project for Django 101 section in "The Ultimate 2023 Fullstack Web Development Bootcamp" in Udemy.
+<p>This is a project for Django 101 section in "The Ultimate 2023 Fullstack Web Development Bootcamp" in Udemy.</p>
 ---
 ### New Features
 * Dark Mode